-Professor Weeks is also the inventor of a similar, but far more complex, device called the LifeStart trolley, which is used in UK hospitals, but these machines can cost as much as $15,000.
+Professor Weeks is also the co-inventor of a similar, but far more complex, device called the LifeStart trolley, which is used in UK hospitals, but these machines can cost as much as $15,000.
 They also require electricity-something that is often unavailable for the thousands of babies that are born at home in rural areas in Uganda.

 Professor Weeks, who also works as a consultant obstetrician at Liverpool Women’s NHS Foundation Trust, said: “Each year approximately six million babies across the world require basic neonatal resuscitation and around 900,000 of these will die.
 The vast majority of deaths occur in low-income settings where there are few facilities for newborn resuscitation at birth.